isaacOnline/machamp/README.md

-# Machamp
+# Reformatted Machamp

 Machamp is a Benchmarking for the task of Generalized Entity Matching (GEM), which aims at performing entity matching between entries in structured, semi-structured, and unstructured format.

+This repository contains reformatted version of the Machamp datasets.
+The reformatting allows the datasets to be easily passed into LLMs.

 ## Task Description